san3ncrypt3d/jekyll-now/_posts/2020-1-10-staticcode.md

-LOL I was lazy to make tables for all the tools metioned above with additional details so if you have any questions let me know and I will clarify/answer your question(s).
+If you have any questions or need additional details let me know and I will clarify/answer your question(s).